salvois/LargeXlsx/README.md

 * cell validation, such as dropdown list of allowed values
 * right-to-left worksheets, to support languages such as Arabic and Hebrew
 * password protection of sheets against accidental modification
-* add plain text headers and footers to worksheet printout
+* headers and footers for worksheet printout

 ## Example